 My family's easy authentic hummus recipe comes together in just 10 minutes!
-It is one of the first recipes I ever learned in the kitchen with my mum.
+It is one of the first recipes I ever learned in the kitchen with my mom.

--Heifa Odeh, Award-Winning Food Blogger
+-Heifa Odeh, Award-Winning Palestinian Food Blogger based in the US

 - 1. Drain chickpeas, reserving the liquid.
 Blend chickpeas (and optional garlic) until smooth. - 2.
-Add salt, cumin, tahini, olive oil, lemon juice and reserved liquid.
+Add salt, cumin, tahini, olive oil, lemon juice, and reserved liquid.
 Blend for 30 seconds, scraping sides as needed. - 3.
 To make it more smooth, blend in an ice cube for 20 more seconds. - 4.
 Garnish with parsley, olive oil, sumac, and jalapeno sauce. - 5.
-To make the jalapeno garlic sauce, add the ingredients to a mini food processor and let it puree for a few seconds until fine and sauce-like.
+To make the jalapeno garlic sauce, you would add the ingrdients to a mini food processor and let it puree for a few seconds until fine and sauce-like.